 Brook Trout Fishing:

 Fishing for brook trout (speckled trout) is a long-standing tradition at Carpenter Lake.
 Since 1951, the person catching the largest trout becomes a member of the "Spec Club" and his name is engraved on a large replicate fishing lure that hangs in the lodge.

-Many of the smaller lakes in our area including Fish, Howard, Tee, Lucille, Birch and Weir lakes are the home of brook trout.
+Many of the smaller lakes in our area (see fishing and recreational map) are the home of brook trout.
 In many instances you need to use only oars to propel the 12-14' boats on these small lakes.
 Brook trout and Rainbow trout also live in the clean clear waters of the Thessalon River and its various tributaries.
-Large lakes such as Shelden, Darragh, Reserve, Stoney and Caribou are dominated by lake trout but also have brook trout that can be caught with light tackle in sheltered bays.
+Large lakes are dominated by lake trout but also have brook trout that can be caught with light tackle in sheltered bays.